hinaazubairr/Python-Project-1/README.md

 4. Program# 2: Write a program to print your favorite color 5 times in a row. <i><u>Variables.py</i></u>:
 5. Program#3:  <i><u>Location.py</i></u>
 6. Program#4: Write a python program in which you ask 4 questions from your classmates.: # Name of this program is:   <i><u>introduce_app.py</i></u>
+7. Program#5: Numbers in Python, discussing DataTypes and Arithmetic operations
+8.
 7. Program#9: Write a program that creates a Customer service BOT. <i><u> CustomerServiceBot.py </i></u>